snipeso/iota-preprint/README.md

 ### Output data
 #### Power & specparam
 - Power is saved as a Channel x Epoch x Frequency matrix.
-- Periodic peaks are saved as a Channel x Epoch x 3 matrix, with the three layers representing center frequency, peak amplitude, and bandwidth (2 x standard deviation of the gaussian).
+- Periodic peaks are saved as a Channel x Epoch x 3 matrix, with the three layers representing center frequency, peak amplitude, and bandwidth.
-- Metadata is a large table with "EID" the participant ID, "Sex" (1=female), "EHQ" for handedness (<0 is left)
+- Wake metadata is a large table with "EID" the participant ID, "Sex" (1=female), "EHQ" for handedness (<0 is left)

-## Run
+## How to run

 ### Wake

 Wake scripts are in [HBN_Wake/](./HBN_Wake/)

 1. Adjust paths in HBNParameters.m.
 Add toolbox paths to MATLAB if you haven't already.
-2. Run preprocessing scripts Prep1 to Prep4. "parfor" loop lines are currently commented out; undo if you want to run it fast
+2. Run preprocessing scripts Prep1 to Prep4.
-3. Run the analysis scripts Analysis1 to Analysis2
+3. Run the Analysis scripts
-4. Run the results scripts
+4. Run the Results scripts

 ### Sleep
 Sleep scripts are in [LSM_Sleep/](./LSM_Sleep/)